Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 - ### Courses & Calendar pages
 The Courses page consists of a header, followed by a cover with a background image, 3 sections and a footer.
 The purpose of this page is to present the courses and workshops offered by Cripulette Crochet.
-The last section is a link to a google calendar where users can find the courses in a calendar layout.
+The last section is a link to a google calendar were users can find the courses in a calendar layout.

 <details>
 <summary>Pictures of the Courses and Calendar pages here</summary>